 This competitive, yearlong fellowship is for family medicine faculty who have responsibility for coordinating or teaching the behavioral science/family systems curriculum.
 Preference is given to applicants with 1 to 5 years of experience as a faculty member.

-BFEF includes a structured learning curriculum of core content and formalized mentoring that will enable you to:
+The Behavioral Science/Family Systems Educator Fellowship uses a structured learning curriculum of core content and formalized mentoring.
+The fellowship will help you:

 - Integrate behavioral science and family systems core principles into the practice of family medicine

-- Benefit from a strong mentoring relationship with seasoned behavioral science/family systems educators
+- Grow professionally through strong mentoring relationships with seasoned behavioral science/family systems educators

 Fellows attend three events:

-- The Forum on Behavioral Science in Family Medicine Conference: preconference and conference sessions
+- 2017 Forum on Behavioral Science in Family Medicine Conference

-In addition to attending these two great conferences, the fellowship experience includes:
+In addition to attending these great conferences, the fellowship experience includes:

 - A mentoring relationship with two seasoned behavioral science educators